 The cFos Charging Manager offers a transaction log for billing charging processes of different users at a wallbox, in which the user IDs and RFIDs or PINs of the users, including the charged kWh, are saved in the form of a CSV file.
 This can be analysed automatically and loaded into Excel, for example.
 In many situations, this should be sufficient to create useful invoices.
 Specific proof of the charging processes can be provided with meter photos if necessary, e.g. if the charging current is to be billed to the car park tenants once a year in a residential complex.
 If individual charging processes are to be recorded "forgery-proof", the cFos Charging Manager can either sign the charging processes itself or create files with the help of a signing meter, which can later be checked using verification software, see explanation below.
 Optionally, all charging processes can be forwarded to an OCPP billing backend.
 The signed meter readings of "calibration-compliant" wallboxes are then also forwarded accordingly.
 These signed meter readings then replace the handling of meter photos.

-The cFos Charging Manager can use the Lovato DMED341MID7E signing meter to record charging processes that comply with calibration law and transmit them to a billing backend.
+The cFos Charging Manager can use the Lovato DMED341MID7E signing meter and the EMH iML e-moc to record charging processes in compliance with calibration law and transmit them to a billing backend.
 This can then generate calibration-compliant invoices that can be verified using the S.A.F.E. programme.
-To do this, you must install the Lovato meter (available from us) in a small distribution box near the wallbox and seal the box and the Modbus cabling if necessary.
-In the cFos Charging Manager, attach the Lovato meter to the wallbox whose charging processes you want to sign.
-Also set the "Save externally signed meter readings" option for the wallbox.
+To do this, you must install the meter (available from us) in a small distributor housing near the wallbox and seal the housing and the Modbus cabling if necessary.
+In the cFos Charging Manager, attach the signing meter to the wallbox whose charging processes you want to sign.
+In addition, set the option "Save externally signed meter readings" for the wallbox.
 The cFos Charging Manager then proceeds as follows: Charging is deactivated until a car has been plugged in and charging has been authorised, e.g. using RFID.
 Before charging is activated, the Charging Manager generates a signed meter reading.
 The transaction continues until the car is unplugged.
 After unplugging and deactivating the wallbox, the cFos Charging Manager generates another signed meter reading.
 Both meter readings are then forwarded to an OCPP backend as a data stream that complies with calibration law and are also stored in the Charging Manager itself in a form that can be verified by S.A.F.E. so that you can download them under "Users" → "Charging processes" and present them to your employer or the tax office, for example.

 This constellation allows the use of wallboxes that do not comply with calibration law, in particular the cFos Power Brain Wallbox.
 The legal-for-trade inspection of wallboxes actually only relates to public charging points.
 Among other things, it is checked that only the kWh charged into the car are recorded with the calibration law-compliant billing data.
 However, in many applications, e.g. when charging a company car at home, the operating costs of the wallbox are also billed and reimbursed.
 The employer only needs plausible data for the tax office, such as meter photos or signed meter readings, which can then be analysed automatically.